Ever heard of pipeline marketing? This conversion-focused marketing strategy can help you focus on revenue, as opposed to lead generation.

 - How to get started with pipeline marketing

-Let’s dig in.
+So, let’s dig in.

-What is Pipeline Marketing?
+What is pipeline marketing?

 Traditionally, sales and marketing teams sit separately despite having the same overall aim of growing revenue.
 However, with sales and marketing using different processes, targets and metrics, it quickly becomes difficult for teams to stay aligned.

-Pipeline marketing allows sales and marketing teams to converge their efforts and focus what really matters: revenue.
+Pipeline marketing allows sales and marketing teams to converge their efforts and focus on what really matters: revenue.

-Moving from a Marketing Funnel to Pipeline Marketing
+Moving from a marketing funnel to pipeline marketing

 The power of pipeline marketing comes from its ability to unite sales and marketing.
 Pipeline marketing allows you to directly connect your marketing efforts to your gained revenue.